-Running toilets are not only noisy and annoying, they are wasteful, too.
+Running toilets are not only noisy and annoying, but they are also wasteful, too.
 Fixing a running toilet is usually a simple, inexpensive fix any homeowner can do.

 Why Is Your Toilet Running?